College of Arts and Sciences

-An interdisciplinary minor in health professions is intended for students who are planning to apply to post-graduate health profession programs with very specific prerequisite requirements.
+An interdisciplinary minor in health professions is for students who are planning to apply to post-graduate health profession programs with very specific prerequisite requirements.
 The minor will meet the needs of pre-professional health careers students who may require courses outside their major.
 All students who are enrolled in the health professions minor will be required to complete ZOOL 2403 (Anatomy).
-The minor requires the following:
+The requirements for the minor are as follows:

 - A minimum of 18 hours of approved classes.

-- No more than three classes from any department or program.
-Classes with a corresponding lab (e.g., CHEM 1305/1105) will count as one class.
+- No more than three classes from any department or program may count toward the minor.
+Classes with a corresponding lab (e.g., CHEM 1305/1105) will count as one class for this requirement.

-- A minimum of 6 hours at the junior/senior level taken at Texas Tech.
+- A minimum of 6 hours at the junior or senior level taken at Texas Tech.

-- No substitutions to the existing course list (see below) unless made with prior approval of the advisor if a course is shown to be a prerequisite for a specific health professions program.
+- Substitutions to the existing course list (see below) may be made with prior approval of the advisor if a course is shown to be a prerequisite for a specific health professions program.

-- No courses used to fulfill requirements for the major may be applied toward the minor (excludes adjunct requirements).
+- Courses used to fulfill requirements for the student’s major may not be applied toward fulfillment of the health professions minor (does not include adjunct requirements).